papaj2139/FRISKY-LANGUAGE/README.md

 AND BTW I DONT REALLY KNOW IF IT WORKS WELL I DIDNT REALLY TEST IT

 # Frisky Scripting Language Documentation

 Frisky is a simple scripting language designed to be easy to read and write.
-It provides a set of keywords and constructs for performing various operations, including conditional statements, variable manipulation, file and folder management, and basic graphics and audio functionality.
+It provides a set of keywords and constructs for performing various operations, including conditional statements, variable manipulation, file and folder management, basic graphics and audio functionality, and more.

 ## Table of Contents